jjmpsp/jjmpsp.github.io/_collections/_blogposts/2019-09-16-learning-objectives-for-q4.md

 ogDescription: My learning goals for the end of 2019
 ---

-As the final quarter of 2019 has approached us, I'm setting out some learning objectives for the next 3 months.
+As the final quarter of 2019 has approached us, I'm setting out some personal learning objectives for the next 3 months.
 This post describes my learning objectives and why I've chosen those particular subjects.

 <!--more-->